 - Visitors are welcome to retrieve books and microfilm in the public areas of the Reading Room.
 All other materials must be requested in writing using request forms.
-Reading Room staff is happy to assist and advise researchers as to library holdings and use of indexes and catalogs.
+Reading Room staff is happy to assist and advise researchers as to research center holdings and use of indexes and catalogs.

 Collections Use Conditions

 - History Colorado does not hold copyright for all items in the moving image collection.
 Any questions of copyright that arise are the responsibility of the user.
 History Colorado will endeavor to provide as much copyright information as it possesses for any given item.